Yihe-Harry/DSA3101-Group-Project/GrpB_models/B4_ZhiSherng/README.md

 1. Introduction
 2. Methodology and justification
-3. How the model ensures a balance between personalisation and cost management
-4. Conclusion
+3. Conclusion

 # 1) Introduction
 This report outlines a data-driven approach to balancing personalisation and cost-effectiveness in bank marketing campaigns.
 The proposed framework integrates customer segmentation, predictive modeling, and constrained optimisation to determine the most efficient marketing spend while maximising customer response rates and Return on Investment (ROI).
 Additionally, the framework takes into account key concerns in the banking industry, including regulatory compliance, transparency, and the need for interpretable models to ensure responsible and ethical marketing practices.

 # 2) Methodology and justification
 ## 2.1) Approach
 ### Step 1: Customer Segmentation

-To better understand customer behaviour, segmentation is performed using unsupervised learning techniques such as K-Means clustering and Hierarchical Clustering.
-This groups customers based on demographics, transaction patterns, engagement history, and economic conditions, allowing for more precise targeting.
+To better understand customer behaviour, segmentation is performed using the model from question A1.
+This groups customers based on demographics and transaction data, allowing for more precise targeting.
 By identifying distinct customer clusters, we can define clear marketing objectives for each group, ensuring campaigns focus on relevant goals, such as retention for high-value customers or conversion for low-engagement segments.

 Segmentation also enables the use of more relevant ROI metrics when evaluating marketing effectiveness.
 Instead of applying generic KPIs, we can track Customer Lifetime Value (CLV) for high-value segments and Cost Per Successful Response (CPSR) for acquisition-focused groups.
 This approach improves response rate predictions, refines budget allocation, and ensures that marketing investments are efficiently distributed to maximise impact.
 By aligning marketing efforts with customer behaviour, segmentation enhances cost-effectiveness and overall campaign success.

-**Justification for the Chosen Approach**

-The choice of clustering techniques such as K-Means clustering and Hierarchical Clustering is driven by their simplicity and effectiveness, making the resulting customer segments easier to interpret.
-These methods provide clear, actionable insights that align with the need for transparency in financial decision-making.
-In contrast, more complex clustering methods like Gaussian Mixture Models, were avoided due to their opacity, which could create challenges in justifying decisions within the financial sector.

-To aid these interpretability concerns, SHapley Additive exPlanations (SHAP) will be deployed when necessary to understand the contributions of individual features to the segmentation process.
-This ensures that the model remains transparent and compliant with industry standards, allowing stakeholders to better understand the factors driving customer groupings.

-Additionally, Principal Component Analysis (PCA) will be employed to mitigate the impact of high-dimensional feature spaces on the segmentation process.
-By transforming correlated variables into a smaller set of uncorrelated principal components, PCA helps reduce redundancy while preserving the most significant variance in the data.
-This not only improves computational efficiency but also ensures that clustering methods like K-Means or Hierarchical Clustering operate on a more manageable and interpretable feature space.

-Furthermore, reducing dimensionality with PCA can help address potential overfitting issues, especially when working with highly granular financial and behavioural data.
-By retaining only the most informative components, PCA enables a more robust and generalisable segmentation while maintaining transparency, a key requirement in the banking sector.
-This approach ensures that marketing strategies remain data-driven and aligned with compliance standards while still being efficient and actionable.

 ### Step 2: Predicting Customer Response Probability
-To predict the likelihood of a customer responding to a marketing campaign, a machine learning model, such as Random Forest or XGBoost, is trained using historical customer data.
+To predict the likelihood of a customer responding to a marketing campaign, a machine learning model, such as Random Forest or XGBoost, is trained using historical customer data and the current economic conditions.
 The objective is to generate a response probability score between 0 and 1, where values closer to 1 indicate a higher likelihood of engagement.
 The model utilises a diverse set of features to make accurate predictions:

 1. Customer Attributes – Demographic and financial characteristics, such as age, income, credit score, and financial behaviour, help identify trends in customer responsiveness.
 2. Past Response History – Analysing previous engagement with marketing campaigns enables the model to recognise patterns in how customers react to different outreach efforts.
 3. Economic Indicators – External factors like inflation rates, interest rates, and economic stability can influence a customer’s financial behaviour and willingness to engage.
 4. Transaction Data – Spending habits, savings patterns, and recent financial activities provide crucial signals about a customer's likelihood to respond to marketing efforts.

 **Justification for the Chosen Approach**